 Not sure how to dine out with celiac disease without getting glutened?
 Does the thought of letting someone else cook for you scare you?
 Don’t let your fear stop you from living your life.
 People with celiac can eat at restaurants safely.

 Yes, dining out with celiac involves risk but you can minimize the risk if you take the proper precautions.
-And it’s up to you to take these precautions because most chefs aren’t aware of them unless you tell them.
+And it’s up to you to take these precautions because while most chefs are trained in cross-contact, most of them don’t know how to apply it to gluten unless you tell them.

 So where do you start?
 In this post we will talk about getting in the right mindset to dine out, how to build confidence with dining out, and the 3 steps you need to take to dine out with celiac disease safely.